the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 There are various facets to working in a team.
 They range from functioning in a team to leading a team.
 It includes following measures that increase team cohesion like performing code reviews.

-Ideally we have a list of 14 time-invariant concepts/notions of what makes up an RSE.

 ### How much do different people need to know?
-Explore the different dimensions that a person can require a different set of skills in.
-Examples are the domain, organization, career path, ...
+Now that we have the different competencies, we can explore various dimensions of these competencies, depending on their circumstances.

 #### Career level
 At different career levels differing skills are required.
 We have set this up according to the following separation often applied within a single project: